Trung0246/Shmup/README.md

 * Nothing, this library is currently being write.

 ## Changelog:
-* Added new configs that specific {x:0,y:0} or [x, y]
-* Made it possible to make a bullet have movement based on another bullet
-* Made it possible for bullet fire from actionRef to get data from position configs
-* Added new type of change sequence that use temp data to hold sequence like fire sequence with like relative or absolute
-* Added normalize methods to normalize angle or bullet angle
+* Fixed some really stupid and annoying bugs (mostly focus on normalize)
-* Fixed bugs
+* Fixed some critical bugs that mess **everything** up
+* Changed commands *continue* to *move* because of old Internet Explorer
+* Changed code structure of *normalize* method
+* Added new tempBullet key location

 ## TODO list:
-* Add delta bullet value for angle and speed and add magnitude value
+* Add delta bullet value for angle and speed
 * Make possible to clear null bullet manual
+* Add local and global fire scope
 * Compress extend function to one
 * Compress horizontal and vertical to one
 * Remove error handling